eshaanrathi2/eshaanrathi2/README.md

 ## About

-* Currently developing software for large scale information retrieval with RAG and LLMs
+* Currently developing software for information retrieval & Generation with query translation, indexing, vector similarity search and local LLMs.
+This work is supporting a research on finding optimal teaching-learning environments for everyone.

 * Previously,
   * Built backend software and ML systems at YC startups and product companies
-  * Worked in Deep Learning and High Performance Computing
+  * Worked in Deep Learning and HPC
-* Interested in AI/ML Systems, Networks (Distributed Computing and Security), Cloud Infrastructure and Analytics at scale
+* Interested in Computer Systems, ML, Security and Cloud Infrastructure

 <!--
 * Love building tech, especially Software and AI Systems that contribute positively to society.
 Such as in Climate, Healthcare, Accessibility, Education etc.